-This paper analyses trends in Swedish venture capital markets and makes policy recommendations which have been developed through an OECD peer review process.
+This paper analyses trends in Spanish venture capital markets and makes policy recommendations which have been developed through an OECD peer review process.